Pistiros

 The identification of the site as Emporion Pistiros, a name known from ancient sources, is largely based on an ancient Greek inscription, known as the Vetren inscription, discovered nearby in 1990 (see below).
 The emporion sustained intensive relations with the main economic centers in Aegean Thrace, including Thasos, Maroneia, and Apollonia, and flourished in the 4th century BC.

 History

 Founding

 Pistiros was founded in the 3rd quarter of the 5th century BC.
-This would place her founding during the reign of the first kings of the Odrysian kingdom: Teres I, Sparatocos or Sitalkes.
+This would place its founding during the reign of the first kings of the Odrysian kingdom: Teres I, Sparatocos or Sitalkes.
 The city was most likely founded by colonists from the coastal city of Pistyros.
 The location of the emporion offered many strategic advantages.
 In addition to the site's proximity to lumber sources and copper, iron, and gold mines, it was situated on the Hebros River, which was navigable for small boats, and was at the intersection of several major roads.